Discover Dutch life beyond the capital with one of our quick, easy day trips from Amsterdam by train.

 The city of Gouda is a great place to visit for a glimpse of time-honoured Dutch traditions, and lots of cheese!
 Every Thursday, in the shadow of the impressive 15th century City Hall, the cheese market comes to town.
 Here you can haggle over delicious cheeses for which the city is famed with vendors in traditional dairy overalls and clogs.
 What more could you ask for?

-Any trip to The Hague should begin with a visit to the Binnenhof - the historical buildings that have been the centre of Dutch politics for centuries, or the impressive Peace Palace - home of the International Court of Justice.
+Any trip to The Hague should begin with a visit to The Binnenhof - the historical buildings that have been the centre of Dutch politics for centuries.
+The next must-see is the impressive Peace Palace - home of the International Court of Justice and a stunning building in itself, funded by US philanthropist Andrew Carnegie as the ultimate place of peace.
 The Hague is also home to the Palace Noordeinde, one of three official palaces for the Dutch royal family.
-If politics isn't your thing then head to Mauritshuis gallery to see some Dutch masterpieces including the works of Rembrandt, Steen and Vermeer's 'Girl with the Pearl Earring'.
+If politics isn't your thing then head to Mauritshuis Gallery to see some Dutch masterpieces, including the works of Rembrandt, Steen and Vermeer's 'Girl with the Pearl Earring'.
+You can also take the tram the beach from the Hague, just 15 mins away by tram to Scheveningen and Kijkduin.

-Getting there: The Hague is a 50 minute train ride from Amsterdam Central station.
-Trains from Amsterdam to Den Haag depart roughly every 15 minutes, with flexible open tickets valid on any train throughout the day.
-Read our guide for Trains to the Hague
+Getting there: The Hague is a 50 mins train ride from Amsterdam Central station.
+Trains from Amsterdam to The Hague depart roughly every 15 mins, with flexible open tickets valid on any train throughout the day.

 Day trip to Zaanse Schans

 Getting there: The nearest train station to Zaanse Schans is Koog-Zaandijk, which takes around half an hour from Amsterdam Centraal station.
 Zaanse Schans village is a 10-15min walk from the station.
-Regional trains depart every 15 minutes and are best purchased at the station.
+Regional trains depart every 15 mins.

 Kinderdijk by train

 If you haven't had your fill of windmills, head to Kinderdijk to see the largest collection of working 18th century windmills in the Netherlands.
 There are usually a handful open so you can view the mechanisms that make them turn.
-In peak season (April to October), there's a free 30 minute boat ride around the area and from July - August the mills are put to work on Saturdays, a grand sight to behold.
+In peak season (April to October), there's a free 30 mins boat ride around the area and, between July and August the mills are put to work on Saturdays, a grand sight to behold.

 Getting there: It's not possible to get a train all the way from Amsterdam to Kinderdijk, but a combination of train and bus will get you there in around an hour.
-From Amsterdam Central Station take a train Utrecht Centraal where the #154 bus directly to Kinderdijk.
-Alternatively, take the train to Rotterdam Centraal and a metro to Rotterdam-Zuid, where you can catch the same #154 bus a little later on its journey.
+From Amsterdam Central Station take a train Utrecht Centraal where the #154 bus takes you directly to Kinderdijk.
+Alternatively, take the train to Rotterdam Centraal and a metro to Rotterdam-Zuid, where you can catch the same #154 bus a little further along its journey.

 Main image: One of the windmills of Zaanse Schans (cropped) by Tambako The Jaguar.